 In order to deal with the large architectural variations of building shapes, the utilized model should be as general as possible.
-In our approach a building is represented by a general polyhedron, i.e. it has to be bounded by a set of planar surfaces and straight lines.
+In our approach a building is represented by a general polyhedron, i.e. it is bounded by a set of planar surfaces and straight lines.
 Generally, the interpretation of real world data presumes much a priori knowledge or in other words constraints.
-This can be achieved by applying a very rigid building model, i.e. a model with only a few parameters.
-Nevertheless, this limits the number of possible building types which can be represented by a single model.
-We provide the required constraints by the assumption that the coordinates of the given ground plan are correct and the borders of the roof are exactly defined by this ground plan.
-This supplies sufficient restrictions to enable the reconstruction of buildings without loosing the possibility to deal with very complex buildings.
+This can be achieved by applying a very rigid building model.
+Of course, this limits the number of possible building types, which can be represented by a single model.
+We provide the required constraints by using the given ground plan of the building.
+This supplies sufficient restrictions to enable the reconstruction without loosing the possibility to deal with very complex buildings.
+Furthermore, in the framework of a semi-automatic process the manual acquisition of a ground plan from a DSM or an ortho image is more efficient compared to procedures that rely on 3D measurement and interaction of a human operator to provide the initial information.

 Two approaches to represent the reconstructed buildings are feasible, boundary representation and constructive solid geometry.
-The boundary representation (BRep) is probably the most widespread type of 3D representation and already many algorithms are available for computing physical properties from that representation.
-Spatial object are defined by their bounding elements, e.g.. planar faces; nodes and edges are defined by intersection of the bounding planes.
+The boundary representation (BRep) is probably the most widespread type of 3D representation and many algorithms are available for computing physical properties from this representation.
+A BRep defines spatial objects by their bounding elements, e.g. planar faces.
+Nodes and edges are defined by intersection of the bounding planes.
 The topology is additionally captured by a set of relations that indicate how the faces, edges and vertices are connected to each other.
 In constructive solid geometry (CSG) simple primitives are combined by means of regularized Boolean set operators.
 A CSG representation always results in valid 3D objects, i.e. in contrast to a BRep no topological check has to be performed in order to guarantee that the object surface is closed.
 CSG also enables a very compact object representation.
-Since a CSG can be transformed into a BRep, there are no complete solutions available in the opposite direction.
+Whereas a CSG can be transformed into a BRep, there are no complete solutions available in the opposite direction.
 This motivated us to use CSG as primary representation and to generate a BRep on demand e.g. for visualization purposes.
 Thus the advantages of both representations can be combined.